 - Special Interest Group on Classification Research (SIG/CR) - Social Media Officer and Webmaster

-When I am not injured, I am an avid runner.
+I am an avid runner.
 When I was younger and faster I ran on Google's competitive relay team for 7 years, helping to win numerous races across the country.
 I also completed 6 marathons, including a 3:04 in the Boston Marathon.
+More recently, I ran an ultramaraton, the Chuckanut 50k Ultramarathon.

 I read for fun, primarily literary fiction.